 These factors include:

-- Bulking goals- where some people want to pile on as much mass as physically possible, others want to stay relatively lean.
+- Bulking goals- where some people want to pile on as much mass as physically possible (you can see how long it takes here), others want to stay relatively lean.

 - Bulking method- a dirty bulk will maximise muscle and fat gains, whilst a lean bulk will provide muscle gains with minimal fat gains (more on this later).